Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You can also try organic extra virgin coconut oil.
 You can use this oil for almost anything.

 Don't buy diaper rash treatments when you can make this for much less money!
-This works so well, you'll never go back!

 I am looking for recipes for homemade baby items such as diaper cream, lotion, etc.

 Alicia from Dublin, GA